 This course focuses on the Patient Care domain, especially as the physician-patient relationship is regulated though common law liability.
+Sometimes, this area of health law is known as "medical law."

 This course emphasizes legal doctrine over litigation strategy or public policy.
-Tactics and strategy are emphasized in the Medical Malpractice course.
-This course is unified around two broad themes:
+Tactics and strategy are emphasized in the separate Medical Malpractice course.
+In contrast, this course is unified around two broad themes: